Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 Once the 3DS Method call has been completed, you need to notify the Gateway that the authentication process can continue by submitting the **Secure3DMethodNotificationStatus** element with the values based on corresponding conditions:

-- **Secure3DMethodNotificationStatus = 'RECEIVED'** in case you have submitted the element ThreeDSMethodNotificationURL in the initial Sale transaction request and have received the notification from ACS within 10 seconds, you will receive HTTP POST message from ACS, which will contain  a unique transaction identifier represented by threeDSServerTransID
+- **Secure3DMethodNotificationStatus = RECEIVED** in case you have submitted the element ThreeDSMethodNotificationURL in the initial Sale transaction request and have received the notification from ACS within 10 seconds, you will receive HTTP POST message from ACS, which will contain  a unique transaction identifier represented by threeDSServerTransID
-- **Secure3DMethodNotificationStatus = 'EXPECTED_BUT_NOT_RECEIVED'** in case you have submitted the element ThreeDSMethodNotificationURL in the initial Sale transaction request and have not received the notification from ACS within 10 seconds
+- **Secure3DMethodNotificationStatus = EXPECTED_BUT_NOT_RECEIVED** in case you have submitted the element ThreeDSMethodNotificationURL in the initial Sale transaction request and have not received the notification from ACS within 10 seconds
-- **Secure3DMethodNotificationStatus = 'NOT_EXPECTED'** in case you have NOT submitted the element ThreeDSMethodNotificationURL in the initial Sale transaction request.
+- **Secure3DMethodNotificationStatus = NOT_EXPECTED** in case you have NOT submitted the element ThreeDSMethodNotificationURL in the initial Sale transaction request.

 Examples of transaction request and response can be found here: [Frictionless Flow](?path=docs/3dsecure-md/3DSFrictionLessFlow.md)